-Enable NTP NTP is short for Network Time Protocol.
-NTP Server: synchronizes computer clock times in a network of computers.
+Server: synchronizes computer clock times in a network of computers.
 Check this box to use a NTP server.
 This will only connect to a server on the Internet, not a local server.

-NTP Server Used: Enter the NTP server or select one from the dropdown menu, then the DIR-605 will sync the same time to D-Link Internet time server.
+NTP Server Enter the NTP server or select one from the drop-Used: down menu.

 Manual: To manually input the time, enter the values in these fields for the Year, Month, Day, Hour, Minute, and Second and then click Set Time.
+You can also click Copy Your Computer's Time Settings.